-After a shower all the pollen gathers in the puddles.
+After a spring shower all the pollen gathers in the puddles.
 It looks like some icky industrial waste of who knows what it is.
 After the puddles dry out a yellow layer remains on the ground (see photo).
 When I came in 2001, I wondered what that was seeing it for the first time.

 Have you ever seen so much pollen in one place?
 If so, where?
 Are you allergic to any of the above mentioned pollen?